 It's very important to stay within the range of approved rim width/tire size combinations.
 The tire size determines the range of rim widths that are safe to use.

 For example, a tire size 245/45R-20 has a rim width range of 7.5" to 9.5".
 This means that this tire size would fit a rim size of:

 - 20 X 8

 - 20 X 8.5

 - 20 X 9

 - 20 X 9.5

 The width of your rim has an effect on how your vehicle performs.
-For example, if you were to increase the width of your original equipment rim without changing the original equipment tire size, there is less flexibility in the tire sidewall, which allows for faster steering response.
+For example, if you were to increase the width of your original equipment rim without changing the original equipment tire size, there is less flexibility in the sidewall of the tire, which allows for faster steering response.
 However, with a stiffer sidewall, the tires ability to absorb impacts and road turbulence is transferred to the vehicle and is felt by passengers.
-If you were to decrease the width of your rim without changing the overall tire size, there is more flexibility in the tire's sidewall, which allows the tire to absorb impacts and provides for a smoother ride.
+If you were to decrease the width of your rim without changing the overall tire size, there is more flexibility in the sidewall of the tire, which allows the tire to absorb impacts and provides for a smoother ride.

 If you have any questions or require any assistance, stop by any of our Discount Tire locations and we'll get you taken care of!